Catgrills/Pygmalion/README.md

 Trivia
 -------------------------------

-I decided to name the script Pygmalion-Z because the mascot of 4chan Yotsuba is a little girl with green hair holding a clover, it reminds me of the famous play Pygmalion and the flower Girl Eliza Doolittle (not as cute as Yotsuba).
-The Z makes it cooler, like those series where they put a Z to the original title for the second season.
+I decided to name the script <i>Pygmalion-Z</i> because the mascot of 4chan Yotsuba is a little girl with green hair holding a clover, it reminds me of the famous play Pygmalion and the flower Girl Eliza Doolittle (not as cute as Yotsuba).
+The <i>Z</i> makes it cooler, like those series where they put a Z to the original title for the second season.

 Report
 -------------------------------